ericardomuten/profile-page/content/authors/admin/_index.md

 email: ""
 ---

 I'm currently studying master's in Quantum Science & Technology at [TUM](https://www.tum.de/).
-This summer I'm joining IBM Quantum as quantum software developer intern.
+This summer I'm joining IBM Quantum as quantum software developer intern.<br>

-Previously, I had worked on several projects with CERN, ML4Sci (Google Summer of Code), WMI, Indonesian National Research and Innovation Agency.
+I've been to quite some places, I've worked in Japan (Tokyo & Yokohama), Indonesia (Bandung & Jakarta), Germany (Munich), and Okinawa Japan & Switzerland (Geneva) if not for COVID :(
+Now I'm adding USA to the list :)

 <!--
 He is the first Qiskit Advocate from his country and leads the Indonesian Qiskit Docs translation team.